waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 Doing it yourself gives you control over what fulfilled and rejected mean in your own contexts.
 Or just use a Guarantee if there is no error condition.

+### Zalgo

+If you must unleash zalgo, we now accept `nil` as the queue for any handler, which aligns us more closely with what `nil` (usually) means with Apple's APIs for queue type parameters.

 ### Apologies, there are a lack of deprecations